 The Department for Education appointed Jahnine Davis as the new National Kinship Care Ambassador in October 2024 following a successful recruitment round over the summer.
 On her first official day in post, Jahnine joined the Minister at a meeting of a Kinship peer support group in South East London.
 Committed to within the National Kinship Care Strategy, the Ambassador “advocates for kinship children and carers across government and works directly with local authorities to improve services”.

 Stable Homes, Built on Love outlined plans to introduce Practice Guides to set out the best evidenced approaches for achieving the outcomes set within the Children’s Social Care National Framework.
-Foundations are now due to publish the first Practice Guide for kinship care on Friday 11 October to cover Outcome 2 (children and young people are supported by their family network).
+Foundations published the Practice Guide for kinship care on Monday 14 October to cover Outcome 2 (children and young people are supported by their family network).

 The National Kinship Care Strategy noted that Ofsted inspectors would receive additional bespoke training around kinship care and would review published guidance to ensure references to kinship care are clear and that local authorities’ strengths and weaknesses in kinship care practice are captured in their inspection reports.
 Since then, some very minor changes have been made to Ofsted’s inspection guidance to include reference to “kinship” or “kinship care” where this wasn’t present before.